khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - Victim age and time relationship?
 - Area name
 - Who gets in a crash in a parking lot?
 - Victim demographics - who gets into crashes?
+(Hannah - I got average age of accidents grouped by sex then descent)
 - Which council districts appear most often?
 (Rachel)

 ---